pmgespina/bmicalc/README.md

 - bmi equal to 35: we expect "OBESE"

 For method abdominalObesity(waistCircunference, gender) we will have these different tests:
-- waistCircunference with a negative value and gender equal to 'M': EXCEPTION
+- waistCircunference with a negative value and gender equal to 'M': throw EXCEPTION
+- waistCircunference equal to zero and gender equal to 'F': throw EXCEPTION
+- waistCircunference equal to 56 and gender equal to 'P': throw EXCEPTION
+- waistCircunference equal to 2 and gender equal to 'Q': throw EXCEPTION
+- waistCircunference equal to 43 and gender equal to 'K': throw EXCEPTION
+- waistCircunference with a negative value and gender equal to 'F': EXCEPTION
 - waistCircunference equal to zero and gender equal to 'F': EXCEPTION
 - waistCircunference equal to 10 and gender equal to 'M': we expect FALSE
 - waistCircunference equal to 70 and gender equal to 'M': we expect FALSE
 - waistCircunference equal to 90 and gender equal to 'M': we expect FALSE
 - waistCircunference equal to 91 and gender equal to 'M': we expect TRUE
 - waistCircunference equal to 100 and gender equal to 'M': we expect TRUE
-- waistCircunference with a negative value and gender equal to 'F': EXCEPTION
-- waistCircunference equal to zero and gender equal to 'F': EXCEPTION
 - waistCircunference equal to 15 and gender equal to 'F': we expect FALSE
 - waistCircunference equal to 27 and gender equal to 'F': we expect FALSE
 - waistCircunference equal to 79 and gender equal to 'F': we expect FALSE
 - waistCircunference equal to 80 and gender equal to 'F': we expect FALSE
 - waistCircunference equal to 81 and gender equal to 'F': we expect TRUE
 - waistCircunference equal to 90 and gender equal to 'F': we expect TRUE
-- waistCircunference equal to 56 and gender equal to 'P': EXCEPTION
-- waistCircunference equal to 2 and gender equal to 'Q': EXCEPTION
-- waistCircunference equal to 43 and gender equal to 'K': EXCEPTION